purplebase/purplestack/CONTEXT.md

 - The app architecture is local-first: All data is pulled from local storage, which is continually sync'ed from remote sources
 - Uses the `models` package, via Purplebase package that implements the local-first architecture
 - State management:
+  - **Always use `flutter_hooks` for widget-local state** - Use `HookWidget` or `HookConsumerWidget`
-  - Global and inter-component state uses Riverpod providers (use in `ConsumerWidget`)
+  - **Use Riverpod providers for all other state** - Global and inter-component state uses `ConsumerWidget`
-  - Local, intra-component state uses Flutter Hooks (use in `HookWidget` or `HookConsumerWidget` if it also reads providers)
+  - **Never use StatefulWidgets** - Hooks provide better composition and testing
   - Do not create simple wrappers around providers, i.e. wrapping one other provider without adding any value
 - Component-based architecture, with shared components in `lib/widgets`
 - Follows Material 3 design system and component patterns
 - Keep widgets of small or medium size and focused
 - Use Dart constants for magic numbers and strings (`kConstant`)

+### Git Guidelines

+**NEVER commit code changes on behalf of the user.** Always let the user review and commit their own changes.
+This ensures they maintain control over their git history and can review all changes before they become permanent.

 ### Common Widget Architecture